ritaturk/xenko-docs/manual/getting-started/create-project.md

  7. Click **OK**.

-A new game is created and opened in [Game Studio](xref:game-studio).

 ## Create a new project from a sample

 You may want to learn about a specific feature or you may want to create a game similar to the sample; Xenko provides two types of samples: